Who are the top Chinese unicorns today?

-Based on information from several financial data aggregators including 36Kr, CB Insights and Hurun, our China’s Top 50 unicorns ranking is topped by Ant Group [as of March 2020]
+Based on information from news reports and data aggregators including 36Kr, CB Insights and Hurun, the latest instalment of China’s Top 50 unicorns ranking is topped by Bytedance [as of June 2021].

 © ChinTell Ltd. All rights reserved.